CubeVic/My_notes/docs/Python/Python_Basics/Databases_with_Python.md

 ## `INSERT OR IGNORE`

-Now we are goin to insert the information in the different tables, for that we will use `INSERT` and we will add `IGNORE` to avoid those cases when a error appears
+Now we are goin to insert the information in the different tables, for that we will use `INSERT` and we will add `IGNORE` to avoid those cases when a error appears.

 ```python
    cur.execute('''INSERT OR IGNORE INTO User (name)
         VALUES ( ? )''', ( name, ) )
 ```

-in the previous statement `execute()` will execute an `INSERT` instruction to the "User" table, to the column "name", the "?" is a placeholder and the "`(name,)`" is a tuple that indicade that the information on the variable "name" is going to be place in the "?", and this information will be insert in the table "User".
+in the previous statement `execute()` will execute an `INSERT` instruction to the "User" table, to the column "name", the "?" is a placeholder and the "`(name,)`" is a tuple that indicate that the information on the variable "name" is going to be place in the "?", and this information will be inserted in the table "User".

 Bellow the example of the other statement, the only remark will be the usage of `REPLACE` which will replace the value of what ever is in that column(s).

 ```python
     cur.execute('''INSERT OR IGNORE INTO User (name)